AGCO Automotive Vehicle Questions Page

 3.)
 After this repair is the vehicle likely to be in good condition?

-If the answer to any of these questions is NO, it may be time to look at another vehicle.
+If the answer for any of these questions is NO, it may be time to look at another vehicle.

 Economically speaking, if the vehicle serves your needs and after the repair you can expect several more miles of service, repair is likely your best option.
 The sales tax on a new vehicle can easily exceed the amount of this repair.
 Even a used vehicle will normally cost several times the cost of this repair.